aosp-mirror/platform_dalvik/vm/mterp/README.txt

 The ultimate goal is to have the build system generate the necessary output files without requiring this separate step, but we're not yet ready to require Python in the build.

+==== Interpreter Control ====

+To handle thread suspension, debugging, profiling, JIT compilation, etc., there needs to be a way to break out of interpreter execution.
+To support this, there is an "interpBreak" record in each thread's private storage.
+If interpBreak.ctl.breakFlags is non-zero, the interpreter main loop must be interrupted and control sent to dvmCheckBefore(), which will figure out what actions are needed and carry them out.

+In the portable interpreter, this requirement is implemented as a simple polling test in the main loop.  breakFlags is checked before the interpretation of each instruction.
+Though simple, this is costly.
+For mterp interpreters, we use a mechanism that swaps out the handler base register with a pointer to an alternate, or break-out, set of handlers.
+Note that interpretation interruption may be slightly delayed.
+Each thread has its own copy of the handler base (register rIBASE), which it will refresh on taken backards branches, exception throws and returns.